pingcap/docs-cn/tikv-control.md

 Use the `compact` command to manually compact data of each TiKV.
 If you specify the `--from` and `--to` options, then their flags are also in the form of escaped raw key.

-- Use the `--host` option to specify the TiKV that you need to compact.
+- Use the `--host` option to specify the TiKV that needs to perform compaction.
-- Use the `-d` option to specify the RocksDB that you need to compact.
+- Use the `-d` option to specify the RocksDB that performs compaction.
 The optional values are `kv` and `raft`.
-- Use the `--threads` option allows you to specify the concurrency that you compact and its default value is 8.
-Generally, a higher concurrency comes with a faster compact speed, which might yet affect the service.
-You need to choose an appropriate concurrency based on the scenario.
+- Use the `--threads` option allows you to specify the concurrency for the TiKV compaction and its default value is `8`.
+Generally, a higher concurrency comes with a faster compaction speed, which might yet affect the service.
+You need to choose an appropriate concurrency count based on your scenario.
+- Use the `--bottommost` option to include or exclude the bottommost files when TiKV performs compaction.
+The value options are `default`, `skip`, and `force`.
+The default value is `default`.
+    - `default` means that the bottommost files are included only when the Compaction Filter feature is enabled.
+    - `skip` means that the bottommost files are excluded when TiKV performs compaction.
+    - `force` means that the bottommost files are always included when TiKV performs compaction.

 ```bash
 $ tikv-ctl --db /path/to/tikv/db compact -d kv